T3CHNOLOG1C/Plaidohlect/README.md

 # Plaidohlect
-A Discord server bot by T3CHNOLOG1C.
+A Discord server bot by T3CHNOLOG1C, with help from Sentry and Ali365Dash.
 Designed heavily around the Shack Secret Service Discord.
 Based off of [Kurisu](https://github.com/916253/Kurisu), the Nintendo Homebrew Discord server bot by 916253 and ihaveamac/ihaveahax.

 Although it is open source, this bot is not really designed to be used in other setups at the moment, the source is mainly just available for those interested.